CANDY-LINE/candy-pi-lite-os-image/README.md

 # Raspbian OS Version

-- Raspbian Buster Version July 2019 (Release date: 2019-07-10, Kernel: v4.19) with some library updates at the time of the image creation
+- Raspbian Buster Version September 2019 (Release date: 2019-09-26, Kernel: v4.19) with some library updates at the time of the image creation

 # Features